jwill2385/jwill2385.github.io/_posts/2025-07-27-teaching-prompt-engineering.md

 **3. Persona and Role Definition**
 - Providing context about what persona the AI should take.
 Example : "You are a world class expert in robotics with 20 years of experience working at Boston Dynamics"
-- Setting up the AI as an expert in specific domains
+- Explicity stating the LLM is an expert in specific domains
 - Tailoring responses through role-based prompting

 **4. Situational Context and Background**
 - Give more context about your situation and steps that have been taken so far
 - Building comprehensive background for better AI understanding
 - Incremental information sharing for complex scenarios
-- Feeding LLM design guidelines, instructions, and other criteria which are crucial to tailor best response
+- Feeding LLM design guidelines, instructions, Scope of Work, and other criteria which are crucial to tailor best response

 **5. Interactive Prompting Techniques**
 - Ask the LLM to ask you clarifying questions before providing an answer